brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/components/components_v2.md

 Components are attached to any message or interaction reply, via the dpp::message::add_component() or dpp::message::add_component_v2() function.
 You must also be sure to set the flag dpp::m_using_components_v2 on the message to allow the new features.

+When using components v2, the following limits apply which do not apply with components v1 or traditional embeds:

+* Setting the message `content` or `embeds` will not be allowed (components v2 replaces the functionality)
-You can have a maximum of 10 top level components per message.
+* You can have a maximum of 10 top level components per message.
 The maximum number of nested components is 30.

-The total length of the entire message, including all components within and the content of those components, is 4000 UTF-8 characters.

-When using components v2, the following limits apply which do not apply with components v1 or traditional embeds:

-* Setting the message content or embeds will not be allowed (components v2 replaces the functionality)
 * Audio files are not supported at present
 * Text preview for text/plain files is not supported
 * URLs will not have embeds generated for them
+* The total length of the entire message, including all components within and the content of those components, is 4000 UTF-8 characters.

-Here is a detailed example of how to create components v2 replies:
+Here is a detailed example of how to create components v2 replies.

+\warning Please note that where you would use add_component() previously, you **should** use add_component_v2() (on component or message objects).
+This is because the v2 version will not automatically add action rows, which is a limitation which has been removed in version 2 but is still required for version 1.

 \include{cpp} components_v2.cpp